AustinCrouch296/SOCAutomationLab/README.md

 - Select the Firewall we created: Droplets > Add Droplets > "TheHive".

 SSH into the VM:
-- Follow this [guide](https://github.com/MyDFIR/SOC-Automation-Project/blob/main/TheHive-Install-Instructions) for the commands to use to download TheHive and its pre-requisites.
+- Follow this <a href="/TheHive-Install-Guide">guide</a> for the commands to use to download TheHive and its pre-requisites.
 (Java, Cassandra, ElasticSearch, TheHive)

 ## Configurations
 Coming soon!